 The outcomes of this project will assist the South Australian Government to achieve a number of economic priorities, including “unlocking the full potential of South Australia’s resources, energy and renewable assets” and “premium food and wine produced in our clean environment and exported to the world”.

-Specific outputs will include:
+Specific outputs included:

-The new set of social, economic and ecological indicators that this project will develop from data currently held by a wide range of government agencies, research bodies and other stakeholders will provide a baseline and framework for assessing and managing the impacts, interactions and cumulative effects of current and future developments in Spencer Gulf.
-It will also allow existing monitoring efforts undertaken by a range of stakeholders to be better integrated, allowing duplication to be eliminated, and future monitoring efforts to be directed to where they can be of most benefit.
+The new set of social, economic and ecological indicators that this project have developed from data currently held by a wide range of government agencies, research bodies and other stakeholders and now provide a baseline and framework for assessing and managing the impacts, interactions and cumulative effects of current and future developments in Spencer Gulf.
+This will also allow existing monitoring efforts undertaken by a range of stakeholders to be better integrated, allowing duplication to be eliminated, and future monitoring efforts to be directed to where they can be of most benefit.
 Perhaps most importantly, it will provide a basis for understanding and evaluating the likely impacts of new developments (e.g. a desalination plant) on other stakeholders and the ecosystem.
 The approach developed in this study will also provide a blueprint for undertaking future assessments of other marine ecosystems off South Australia, such as Gulf St Vincent, the Great Australian Bight and the Bonney Coast.